 There is a delay actually.
-I think that project has been put on hold, as I understand it, until we get this apples-to-apples comparison.
+I think that project has been put on hold, as I understand it, until we get this apples-to-apples compariand the mission that we have of training people.

-And I applaud the State Department for taking one last look at this to make sure that we spend the money that is absolutely necessary.
+And I applaud the State Department for taking one last look at this to make sure that we spend the money that is absolutely nec-

 And I just want to make sure again that we reemphasize that this is not a parochial conversation.
-This is about taxpayer money and the mission that we have of training people.
+This is about taxpayer money